swatii-solanki/Android-Interview-Questions/README.md

    Note: **"singleTask"** and **"singleInstancePerTask"** remove all activities that are above the starting activity from the task.

-9. #### When the user press on the “Back” button will onDestroy() be called? when the user presses the “Back” button inside of activity it will call finish() which will close activity.
+7. #### When the user press on the “Back” button will onDestroy() be called? when the user presses the “Back” button inside of activity it will call finish() which will close activity.

-11. #### When only onDestroy() is called for an activity without onPause() and onStop()? if we call finish() from activity onCreate() method, in this case onPause() and onStop() will never called.
+8. #### When only onDestroy() is called for an activity without onPause() and onStop()? if we call finish() from activity onCreate() method, in this case onPause() and onStop() will never called.

-12. #### What is Affinity?
+9. #### What is Affinity?
     An affinity indicates which task an activity "prefers" to belong to.
 By default, all the activities from the same app have an affinity for each other.

+10. #### When you show dialog on a activity which lifecycle method will be called? when an AlertDialog or DialogFragment is used, it will never call OnPause(), since they are a part of the activity.

+11. #### When you get a call on your phone which life cycle method will be called?
+    Your app goes into the background when the user receives a phone call.
+The activity goes through the onPause() and onStop() methods.

+12. #### Which method is called when Android system kills the activity due to memory issue?
+    When Android decides to kill our app, our activities will call onDestroy() method.
+But before that, one more method will be also called and that is onSaveInstanceState(Bundle).